 A week after Hurricane Sandy devastated the Eastern Seaboard and wreaked havoc on New Yorkers and New Jersey residents alike, celebrities are helping to keep the attention on where it belongs: victims of the storm.

-To that end, null's rep tells E!
+To that end, Emma Watson's rep tells E!
 News the 22-year-old thesp joined ex-CNN anchor Paula Zahn and celebrity chef Sandra Lee in volunteering to deliver meals to homebound elderly in and around Manhattan's five boroughs via the charity Citymeals-on-Wheels.

 Watson has been in town filming the Darren Aronofsky-directed biblical drama Noah, which, ironically, was forced to halt production temporarily due to Sandy.
-Her costar null, who plays the movie's bearded titular hero, also helped out by making a donation.
+Her costar Russell Crowe, who plays the movie's bearded titular hero, also helped out by making a donation.

 "In honor of Seth & L.I Coast Guard & friends on Staten Island, donated to NYC Mayors Fund and plant a million trees fund," the actor tweeted on Sunday.